 Anti-CAA protest: Students from various universities across Delhi join march

-Students from various universities across Delhi joined a march from Mandi House to Jantar Mantar against the Citizenship Amendment Act (CAA).
+Students from various universities across Delhi joined a march from Mandi House to Jantar Mantar on Tuesday against the amended Citizenship Act, amid heavy deployment of security personnel.
+Slogans of 'Halla Bol' and 'Chhatra Ekta Zindabad' resonated through the air as they commenced their march.
+Several citizens also took part in it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)